Events Leading Up to the Mine Run Campaign

-Aftermath of the Mine Run Campaign
+Outcome of the Mine Run Campaign

 With his army safely across the river, and Meade went into winter quarters expecting critics in the northern press and his superiors in Washington to condemn him for the failed campaign.
 Still, Meade had no misgivings for his withdrawal.
 On the night that he ordered an end to the Mine Run Campaign, Meade wrote to his wife:

 I would rather be ignominiously dismissed, and suffer anything, than knowingly and willfully have thousands of brave men slaughtered for nothing. . . .
 As it is, my conscience is clear.
 I did the best I could.